andrewcooke/cosas/weas/README.md

 on the other hand, weas does have some interesting features:

-* you can choose what frequency you want to generate output at, for example, so if you want to write very complex code that generates CV output, you could do that by reducing output frequency to 1kHz (a lower output frequency gives you more time to think between outputs).
+* you can choose what frequency you want to generate output at.  so if you want to write very complex code that generates CV output, you could do that by reducing output frequency to 1kHz (a lower output frequency gives you more time to think between outputs).

 * similarly, you can choose how much oversampling it does, which might be useful if you want to explore hardware limits.